rcsb/PointSuite/docs/virusproc-tutorial.md

 input files: <a href="../demo/2VF9/2VF9.cif" target="_blank">2VF9.cif</a> <a href="../demo/2VF9/2VF9.biomt" target="_blank">2VF9.biomt</a> <a href="../demo/2VF9/2VF9.x1.mat" target="_blank">2VF9.x1.mat</a>

+The "ident" keyword indicates that the transformation for one particle position in the crystal au is the identity matrix.
+The 2nd transformation is non-identity and so is input via 2VF9.x1.mat file.

 output files: <a href="../demo/2VF9/runpt.log" target="_blank">runpt.log</a> <a href="../demo/2VF9/assembly.cif" target="_blank">assembly.cif</a>

 - - -